 The Masters of Food

 Augusta, Georgia is most famously known for being the home of one thing, the Augusta National Golf Club, and more importantly, the Masters.
 However, this event only lasts for four days out of the year.
 The other 361 days, Augusta is home to fantastic food.
-Ranging from cakes to barbecue and burgers, this list is our nine favorite locations to eat at while in Augusta.
+Ranging from cafes to bakeries, sports bars and beyond, this list is what we consider to be the nine best restaurants in Augusta.

 Meats and Mexican